ChloeL-E/msp3-trailfinders/README.md

     * Take a Hike aims to help the user explore and enjoy the stunning countryside, specifically in the North East of England.
     * The themes of the site are nature, relaxation, exploration and enjoying exercising outdoors.
     * The colour palette was chosen for its calm and earthy tones.
 It was also important to make sure there was enough contrast within the palette to ensure no issues with accessibility.
-    * Coolors was used to generate a palette suitable to the aesthtic of the site [Coolors](trailfinders/static/media/testing_images/colour_palette.png)
+    * Coolors was used to generate a palette suitable to the aesthetic of the site [Coolors](trailfinders/static/media/documentation_images/colour_palette.png)

 -   ### Typography